 where $C(F_i, F_{i+1})$ represents the aligned temporal difference for segment $F_i$, $\mathrm{Conv}$ is the channel-wise convolution for spatially smoothing and thus relieving the missing-alignment issue.
 Then, the aligned temporal difference undergoes through a multi-scale module for long-range motion information extraction:

 where $\mathrm{CNN}_j$ at different spatial scales aims at extracting motion information from different receptive field, and $N=3$ in practice.
-Their fusion could be more robust for missing-alignment issue.
+Their fusion could be more robust for the missing-alignment issue.
 In implementation, it involves three branches: (1) short connection, (2) a 3$\times$3 convolution, and (3) a average pooling, a 3$\times$3 convolution, and a bilinear upsampling.
 Finally, we utilize bidirectional cross-segment temporal difference to enhance fame level features as follows:

 where $\odot$ is the element-wise multiplication.
-We also combine segment level representation and long-term TDM via residual connection as in Eq. (\ref{equ:ltdm}).
-Slightly different from short-term TDM, we employ the motion representation as an attention map to enhance frame level features, which is partially based on the observation that attention modeling is more effective for latter stage of CNNs.
-We also compare this implementation with other forms in ablation study.
+We also combine the original frame level representation and enhance representation via a residual connection as in Eq. (\ref{equ:ltdm}).
+Slightly different from short-term TDM, we employ the difference representation as an attention map to enhance frame level features, which is partially based on the observation that attention modeling is more effective for latter stage of CNNs.
+We also compare this implementation with other forms in the ablation study.